Guides

 Website migrations involve moving a site between domains, hosting providers, or content management systems while preserving search rankings and user experience.
 They often happen because of platform upgrades, hosting performance issues, domain rebranding, or CMS changes.

-Unplanned migrations typically result in 20-30% traffic drops and weeks of recovery time.
-A business switching from WordPress to Shopify without proper URL mapping might lose months of SEO progress when product pages return 404 errors.
+Unplanned migrations can lead to traffic drops and weeks of recovery time.
+A business moving a custom-built site to Webflow without proper URL mapping might lose months of SEO progress if key pages return 404 errors.

 Systematic checklists reduce migration risks by ensuring no critical steps are overlooked during the transition process.
 This comprehensive approach treats SEO preservation and user experience improvements as equally important goals.